FRRouting/frr/doc/user/bgp.rst

    but you want maximum-prefix to act on ALL (including filtered) prefixes.
 This option requires `soft-reconfiguration inbound` to be enabled for the peer.

-.. index:: [no] neighbor PEER maximum-prefix-out NUMBER
+.. index:: neighbor PEER maximum-prefix-out NUMBER
 .. clicmd:: [no] neighbor PEER maximum-prefix-out NUMBER

    Sets a maximum number of prefixes we can send to a given peer.